How it works

 We Put the Red in Reddy

-We’re excited to bring 200 red bikes to Buffalo through our partnership with Shared Mobility, Inc. These bikes are there for your convenience, to help you get healthy and have fun at the same time.
+We’re excited to bring 145 GPS-enabled bikes to the city of Niagara Falls, expanding the popular program that first brought 200 bikes to Buffalo for short-term, shared use in 2016, through our partnership with Shared Mobility, Inc. These bikes are there for your convenience, to help you get healthy and have fun at the same time.

-That includes free outdoor fitness classes at a park near you every summer, health and wellness challenges with weekly prizes, educational events the whole family can enjoy, and much more.
+That includes free outdoor fitness classes at a park near you every summer, health and wellness challenges held twice each year with daily prizes, educational events the whole family can enjoy, and so much more.

 By putting our passion into action, we can help change the health of our community.
 After all, a healthy community is something that everyone can benefit from.